Dear educators of Salt Lake City,

 - Encourage your students to get pledging signatures from parents, guardians, family, school staff, and neighbors, and return the pledges in one week.

 We encourage you to incorporate the idling reduction program into a larger study of the environment and tie it to other activities for students.
 Allow your students to make an impact in the valley by talking to the vehicle drivers in their lives about the importance of being idle free and making other changes to improve the environment.
+For educational support, Breathe Utah offers teacher training and has a variety of lesson plans available.

 Young lungs are particularly susceptible to harmful vehicle emissions.
 Please talk to the owner of an idling vehicle and ask them to turn off their vehicle until they are ready to drive.